jfuginay/jfuginay/README.md

 - 🔭 I’m currently working on **Solving all the AlgoExpert questions (in JavaScript)**

-- 🌱 I’m currently learning **JavaScript, TypeScript, React, Node, Express**
+- 🌱 I’m currently learning **Angular, Nest.js, AWS CDK, DynamoDB, JavaScript, TypeScript, React, Node, Express**

 - 💬 Ask me about **Using Data Science to help end the cycle of homelessness**